Túpac Amaru II: Rebellion

-When Governor Arriaga left the party drunk, Tupac Amaru II and several of his allies captured him and forced him to write letters to a large number of Spaniards and kurakas.
-When about 200 of them gathered within the next few days, Tupac Amaru II surrounded them with approximately 4,000 natives.
+When Governor Arriaga left the party drunk, Túpac Amaru II and several of his allies captured him and forced him to write letters to a large number of Spaniards and kurakas.
+When about 200 of them gathered within the next few days, Túpac Amaru II surrounded them with approximately 4,000 natives.
 Claiming that he was acting under direct orders from the Spanish Crown, Amaru II gave Arriaga's slave Antonio Oblitas the privilege of executing his master.
 A platform in the middle of a local town plaza was erected, and the initial attempt at hanging the corregidor failed when the noose snapped.
 Arriaga then ran for his life to try to reach a nearby church, but was not quick enough to escape, and was successfully hanged on the second attempt.

 After the execution of de Arriaga, Amaru II continued his insurrection.
-Releasing his first proclamation, Tupac Amaru II announced, "that there have been repeated outcries directed to me by the indigenous peoples of this and surrounding provinces, outcries against the abuses committed by European-born crown officials...
+Releasing his first proclamation, Túpac Amaru II announced "that there have been repeated outcries directed to me by the indigenous peoples of this and surrounding provinces, outcries against the abuses committed by European-born crown officials...
 Justified outcries that have produced no remedy from the royal courts" to all the inhabitants of the Spanish provinces.
 He went on in the same proclamation to state, "I have acted ... only against the mentioned abuses and to preserve the peace and well-being of Indians, mestizos, zambos, as well as native-born whites and blacks.
 I must now prepare for the consequences of these actions."
-Tupac Amaru II then went on to quickly assemble an army of 6,000 natives who had abandoned their work to join the revolt.
+Túpac Amaru II then went on to quickly assemble an army of 6,000 natives who had abandoned their work to join the revolt.
 As they marched towards Cuzco, the rebels occupied the provinces of Quispicanchis, Tinta, Cotabambas, Calca, and Chumbivilcas.
 The rebels looted the Spaniards' houses and killed their occupants.
 The movement was supremely anti-royalist since, upon arriving at a town, the rebels would upturn Spanish authority.

 "Women, as much as men, were affected by these injustices."
-Reflecting this, Tupac Amaru II's wife, Micaela Bastidas, commanded a battalion of insurgents and was responsible for the uprising in the San Felipe de Tungasuca region.
+Reflecting this, Túpac Amaru II's wife, Micaela Bastidas, commanded a battalion of insurgents and was responsible for the uprising in the San Felipe de Tungasuca region.
 She is also often credited as being more daring and a superior strategist than her husband.
 Purportedly, she once scolded her husband for his weakness and refusal to set up a surprise attack against the Spaniards in Cusco to catch the weakened city defenders off guard.
-Instead of listening to his wife, Tupac Amaru II lost precious time by encircling the country in hopes that he could gather more recruits for his army.
+Instead of listening to his wife, Túpac Amaru II lost precious time by encircling the country in hopes that he could gather more recruits for his army.
 By the time the insurgents had attacked the city, the Spaniards had already brought in reinforcements and were able to control and stop the uprising.
-This led to Tupac Amaru II, Micaela Bastidas, and several others to be captured while the rebels scattered.
+This led to Túpac Amaru II, Micaela Bastidas, and several others to be captured while the rebels scattered.